 What do we know about the empirical support that links democracy and population health?

-The chart below shows the cross-country correlation between an aggregate measure of health – life expectancy – and an aggregate measure of democracy, the Liberal Democracy Index.
+The chart shows the cross-country correlation between an aggregate measure of health – life expectancy – and an aggregate measure of democracy, the Liberal Democracy Index.

 The Liberal Democracy Index is produced by the Varieties of Democracy project at the University of Gothenburg.
 The index is based on a qualitative and quantitative assessment of elections and suffrage rights; freedom of expression and association; equality before the law; and judicial and legislative constraints on the executive.
 It is measured in a continuous scale where more democratic regimes obtain higher scores.2